Thomas Shepard (minister): Life

 Shepard was born in Towcester, Northamptonshire.
 His devout mother died when he was four and he lived a difficult life under his stepmother.
 His father died when he reached ten, at which point he lived with his grandparents and later an older brother, whom he held in high and grateful regard.
 A schoolmaster ignited in him a scholarly interest, which ultimately led to entry into Emmanuel College in Cambridge University at the age of fifteen.
 He accounts in his autobiography that he lived a dissatisfied and dissolute life, which led him to pray out in a nearby field, at which point he underwent the beginnings of a conversion experience.

 In 1627 he became assistant schoolmaster at Earls Colne Grammar School in Earls Colne, Essex.
 He became a minister whose sermons and Puritan ways drew the ire of Church of England Archbishop William Laud, and he was forbidden to preach.
-Following the death of his elder son, he left England in 1635 with his wife and younger son on a difficult voyage on the ship Defence for Massachusetts in colonial America where he became minister of one of the leading churches in the colonies, the First Church in Cambridge (Congregational, currently UCC), Massachusetts and also of Harvard University, then a very new school charged with training men for the Christian ministry in the Puritan colonies of New England.
+Following the death of his elder son, he left England in 1635 with his wife and younger son on a difficult voyage on the ship Defence for Massachusetts in colonial America where he became minister of one of the leading churches in the colonies, the first church in Cambridge, Massachusetts and also of Harvard University, then a very new school charged with training men for the Christian ministry in the Puritan colonies of New England.
 From 1637 to 1638, during the Antinomian Controversy, he sat with the other colonial ministers during both the civil and church trials of Anne Hutchinson, and was a very vocal critic of hers during the latter.
 His wife died shortly after his arrival in New England, as did his second wife and other children, though he framed these experiences, if not without difficulty, into the perspective of his theology.

 Along with John Allin and John Eliot, he was involved in preaching to the native peoples on New England.

 Shepard died of quinsy, a Peritonsillar abscess, which is a complication of tonsillitis at the age of 44.